-Steamed Clams might be one of my favorite dishes to serve during the spring and summer months when the sun is out, legs are bronzed and people are excited to be outside.
-It’s exceptionally delicious, especially when served with a loaf of toasted crusty bread, not to mention it’s an easy recipe but still manages to please a crowd.
+Steamed Clams might be one of my favorite dishes to serve during the summer when the sun is out, people are excited to be outside and you want a light meal.
+It’s exceptionally delicious, especially when served with a loaf of toasted crusty bread and a crisp glass of wine.

 - 2 tablespoons butter

 - 1 tablespoon red pepper flakes

 - 4-5 pounds of clams (Littlenecks or Manilla), scrubbed, rinsed and cleaned

 - 3 tablespoons fresh chives, finely chopped

 - 2 lemons

 - Combine the butter and olive oil in a large shallow skillet over medium heat.
 Add the garlic, shallots and the red pepper flakes and cook for 2-3 minutes until garlic is fragrant but not burned.